Sponsored

 Highlights

-- The first complete translation of Albert Camus's personal notebooks written between 1933 and 1959, including new material never before published in English.
+- The first complete translation of Albert Camus's personal notebooks written between 1933 and 1959, published for the first time in one comprehensive volume.

 - About the Author: Albert Camus (1913-60) was a French philosopher, writer, and journalist and one of the most influential figures in twentieth-century letters.